randoragon/dwmblocks/README.md

 explains and supplies patches for everything you need to set this up yourself.

 **NOTE:** I'm using my own implementation of dwm status bar.
-Vanilla dwm uses the WM\_NAME X property, my version uses named pipes and fake signals.
+Vanilla dwm uses the WM\_NAME X property, my version uses shared memory and fake signals.
 Read about more details [here](https://github.com/Randoragon/dwm#status-bar-rewrite).